Hitman (2007 film)

-Hitman is a 2007 action-thriller film directed by Xavier Gens, based on the video game series of the same name.
+Hitman is a 2007 action-thriller film directed by Xavier Gens from a screenplay by Skip Woods.
+Produced by Luc Besson, it is based on the video game series of the same name.
 The film stars Timothy Olyphant as Agent 47, a professional hitman engineered to be an assassin by the Organization.
 He becomes ensnared in a political conspiracy and finds himself pursued by both Interpol and the FSB.
 Dougray Scott and Olga Kurylenko star in supporting roles.

 An international co-production between France, the United States and the United Kingdom, Hitman was released by 20th Century Fox in the US on November 21, 2007, followed by the UK on November 30 and France on December 26.
-Despite receiving mostly negative reviews from critics, it was a box office success, grossing $101.3 million against its $24 million budget.
-A sequel was canceled during the film's production, but it was eventually followed by the reboot Hitman: Agent 47 in 2015.
+The film received mostly negative reviews from critics, who criticized its convoluted plot but praised Olyphant's performance.
+Despite this, the film was a box office success, grossing $101.3 million against a $24 million budget.
+A sequel was canceled during the film's production due to its mostly negative reception, but the film was eventually followed by the reboot Hitman: Agent 47 in 2015.